Overwhelmed With COVID Patients, Oregon Hospitals Postpone Surgeries And Cancer Care

 Unvaccinated patients are straining medical resources

-Right now, the vast majority of COVID patients in Oregon hospitals are unvaccinated — about five times as many as those who got the vaccine, according to the Oregon Health Authority.
-COVID infections in Oregon are starting to decline from a peak of the most recent Delta-variant driven wave, but hospitals are still burdened with the most severe cases.
+Right now, the vast majority of COVID-19 patients in Oregon hospitals are unvaccinated — about five times as many as those who got the vaccine, according to the Oregon Health Authority.
+COVID-19 infections in Oregon are starting to decline from a peak of the most recent delta variant-driven wave, but hospitals are still burdened with the most severe cases.

 "If you look at the number of hospital beds per capita, Oregon has 1.7 hospital beds per thousand population.
 That's the lowest in the country," says Becky Hultberg, CEO of the Oregon Association of Hospitals and Health Systems.

-For a closer look at the curtailment of non-emergency procedures during the pandemic, investigators looked back at how hospitals in the Veterans Health Administration system hospitals did during the first pandemic wave in the spring of 2020.
-The study found that, overall, the VA health system was able to temporarily reduce the number of elective treatments by 91%.
+For a closer look at the curtailment of nonemergency procedures during the pandemic, investigators looked back at how hospitals in the Veterans Health Administration system hospitals did during the first pandemic wave in the spring of 2020.
+Their study found that, overall, the VA health system was able to temporarily reduce the number of elective treatments by 91%.

 "We clearly, even in hindsight, made the right decision of curtailing elective surgery," says Dr. Brajesh Lal, a professor of surgery at the University of Maryland School of Medicine and the study's lead author.
 "But we as a society have not really emphatically asked the question 'At what price in the long term?'"